minhsong/falcon-start/README.md

 Requirements
 ============
-You may need a related dependency library for a PostgreSQL database.
-You have to install PostgreSQL.
+You may need a related dependency library for a PostgreSQL database and setup database.

 Installation